 • VIPS prepares students to become critically conscious through holistic year-round programming and a cohort model that promotes community and accountability.

-• Since its inception in 2005, VIPS has served over 400 underrepresented students in 13 cohorts as well as informally served many other students in these schools.
+• Since its inception in 2005, VIPS has served over 400 geographically underrepresented students in 13 cohorts as well as informally served many other students in these schools.

 • Approximately 97% of all VIPS cohort students have matriculated into a four-year private or public university.